Localization and global dynamics in the long-range discrete nonlinear Schr\"odinger equation: Background

-In fact, there are many inequivalent definitions of the fractional Laplacian on bounded domains, and hence a particular numerical discretization of $(-\Delta)^{\frac{\alpha}{2}}$ needs to be defined since numerical simulations depend on an appropriate spatial truncation.
+There are varying definitions of the fractional Laplacian on bounded domains, and hence a particular numerical discretization of $(-\Delta)^{\frac{\alpha}{2}}$ needs to be defined since numerical simulations depend on an appropriate spatial truncation.
 In \Cref{MI} where the evolution of $u_n(0) = A > 0,\ -N \leq n \leq N$ is studied, the periodic boundary condition is imposed whereas the zero exterior Dirichlet boundary condition is imposed to simulate localized wave solutions in \Cref{solution_DNLS}.
+The spectral definition of $(-\Delta)^{\frac{\alpha}{2}}$ is defined as a multiplier $|k|^{\alpha}$.

-\section{Global Well-posedness and Small Data Scattering.}
+\section{Global well-posedness and small data scattering}

+The approximation of DNLS via fDNLS for large $\alpha$ (see \Cref{gwp_convergence}) need not hold for the long-time dynamics, and the exponential bound \eqref{exp_growth} provides no control global in time.
+The long-time dynamics of an extended Hamiltonian system exhibits a rich structure featuring multi-breathers, transition into chaos, and small data scattering, just to name a few, where such variety of features arises from conservation laws in stark contrast to dissipative systems. \Cref{gwp_divergence} demonstrates small data scattering uniform in $\alpha$ for sufficiently high nonlinearity.
+As a corollary, this proves the existence of strictly positive excitation thresholds of ground state solutions for fDNLS.
+Note that \cite{weinstein1999excitation} showed that $p \geq 5$ for DNLS (the power nonlinearity; see \eqref{gwp_divergence2}) is the sufficient and necessary condition for positive excitation thresholds.
+We leave it as a future work to investigate the case $5 \leq p < 7$ for fDNLS.

-By the contraction mapping argument and the embedding $l^p(\mathbb{Z}^d) \hookrightarrow l^q(\mathbb{Z}^d)$ whenever $p \leq q$, the well-posedness of \eqref{fdnls}, \eqref{dnls} is established.
-As long as the long-range interaction is described by a self-adjoint operator and the nonlinear interaction, by a local nonlinearity, the following well-posedness result is proved similarly as \cite[Proposition 4.1]{kirkpatrick2013continuum}.
+By the contraction mapping argument and the embedding $l^p(\mathbb{Z}) \hookrightarrow l^q(\mathbb{Z})$ whenever $p \leq q$, the well-posedness of \eqref{fdnls}, \eqref{dnls} is established.
+As long as the LRI is described by a self-adjoint operator and the nonlinear interaction, by a local nonlinearity, the following well-posedness result follows similarly.

-\begin{proposition} Let $L$ be a bounded, self-adjoint operator on $l^2(\mathbb{Z}^d)$ and $N:\mathbb{C} \rightarrow \mathbb{C}$ such that
+\begin{proposition} Let $L$ be a bounded, self-adjoint operator on $l^2(\mathbb{Z})$ and $\Tilde{N}:\mathbb{C} \rightarrow \mathbb{C}$ such that